 Does not come with 2" Flex hose!

-- Reduces clearances from the stove to the surface the wall mount is mounted to, saving square footage.
+- Saves square footage by reducing the clearance from the stove to the surface it is mounted to.

 - 14 3/4"(37.4cm) wide